sw1v3l/mythras-fvtt-fork/README.md

 # Foundry VTT Mythras

-An implementation of the Mythras game system (http://thedesignmechanism.com) for Foundry Virtual Tabletop (http://foundryvtt.com).
+A forked implementation of the Mythras game system (http://thedesignmechanism.com) for Foundry Virtual Tabletop (http://foundryvtt.com).

+Original can be found at https://gitlab.com/kp-systems/mythras.

 ## Installation